NICD-UK/project-template/README.md

 Raw data files can be stored either:

-1. inside the project directry in `data/raw/` or
+1. inside the project directory in `data/raw/` or
 2. outside the project directory.

 If the raw data files are stored outside the project directory answer the [Raw Data Directory](#raw-data-directory) prompt during setup with the absolute path to them.
 This absolute path is included in the `config.yml` file.
 The `config.yml` file can be different for each project collaborator.